neonevm/neon-evm.docs/docs/operating/operator_guide.md

 local | `http://localhost:8899` | 0,9 (s) | 10 (slot) | localhost | 0

 #### SOLANA_URL
 Specifies a Solana RPC endpoint that a proxy is connecting to.
-If you specify `CONFIG=local` and `SOLANA_URL=<your node URL>`, then requests of a proxy will be sent to your node.
+If you specify `CONFIG=local` and `SOLANA_URL=<your node URL>`, then the requests of a proxy will be sent to your node.

 #### NEON_CLI_TIMEOUT
 In Neon EVM, a transaction is run for emulation before execution to determine the accounts that will be involved in it.
 The `NEON_CLI_TIMEOUT` variable specifies the time (in seconds) required for a transaction to be executed.